d33pcode/spaghettidevops/content/post/document-templating-made-easy.md

 ## Templating documents

 The second part was about applying specific data into generic documents field.
-I found out a useful tool called `mush` which overrides those ones with the values of the corresponding environment keys.
+I found out a useful tool called `mush` ([jwerle/mush](https://github.com/jwerle/mush)) which overrides those ones with the values of the corresponding environment keys.
 Its use is pretty straightforward.
-Suppose we need to apply several `name` values in the same template document:
+Suppose we need to apply several `name` values in the same template document, if you use the following snippet:

 ```bash
 for name in "streambinder" "bamless" "d33pcode" do;